f-rumblefish/Multi-Label-Fashion-MNIST/README.md

 - labels.csv is presented for reference only.
 It is better to run fashion_plot create your own dataset and metadata.

 Note:
-- My Win10 12G RAM notebook (with no GPU) has two environments: Python 2.7.11/Keras 2.1.6/Theano 0.9.0 and Python 3.6.3/Keras 2.0.8/Tensorflow 1.4.0.
-These programs (with some ugly compromise) running under the former one mainly due to the memory issue.
+- My Win10 12G RAM notebook (with no GPU) has two software environments: Python 2.7.11/Keras 2.1.6/Theano 0.9.0 and Python 3.6.3/Keras 2.0.8/Tensorflow 1.4.0.
+The programs (with some ugly compromises) running under the former one mainly due to the memory issue.
 Further, it takes about 1 or 2 days to complete training on my notebook.
 - Using a global average polling layer to implement class activation maps might not be the best solution in this case.
 Probably, Grad-CAM might achieve better results.